wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/unit-testing.rst

 Let's write our subsystem code, and then we'll write a test for it.

 Our subsystem will be an Infinite Recharge intake mechanism containing a piston and a motor: the piston deploys/retracts the intake, and the motor will pull the Power Cells inside.
 Since it won't do anything, we don't want the motor to run if the intake mechanism isn't deployed.
+To provide a "clean slate" for each test, we need to implement a function to destroy the object and free all hardware allocations.
+In Java, this is done by implementing `AutoCloseable` and `.close()`.
+In C++, this is done with a destructor.
+Inside this function, we destroy each hardware object by calling its `.close()` method in Java or its destructor in C++.

 .. note:: This example can be easily adapted to the command-based paradigm by having ``Intake`` inherit from ``SubsystemBase``.